isachse/SpaceAppsChallenge-COVID-19-Pandemic-Integrated-Simulator/README.md

-# SceneFromSpace
+# COVID-19 Pandemic Integrated Simulator
 ## The Challenge

-The COVID-19 pandemic initiated changes in human population movements and activities around the world.
-Your challenge is to use Earth observations to explore how human activity and regional land-based human movement patterns may have shifted in response to COVID-19.
+Your challenge is to integrate various Earth Observation-derived features with available socio-economic data in order to discover or enhance our understanding of COVID-19 impacts.